pavanreddy21/ruby-on-rails-app/README.md

 **Approach for the project**
 ----------------------------
-Created 2 models User Model for personal information and Employment model
+- Created 2 models User Model for personal information and Employment model

-A user can have multiple employments, so added to the corresponding relationship between the User and Employment
+- A user can have multiple employments, so added to the corresponding relationship between the User and Employment

-Created User Controller and employment controller and created ERB pages and also created hotwire interaction in the app using Turbo frames and added the client side validation using  stimulus controller
+- Created User Controller and employment controller and created ERB pages and also created hotwire interaction in the app using Turbo frames and added the client side validation using  stimulus controller

 ## Enhancments which can be done if given more time and ideally for realtime app

-->would have installed and setup Rubocorp
+- would have installed and setup Rubocorp

-->Factory Bot for setting up Ruby objects as test data
+- Factory Bot for setting up Ruby objects as test data

--> byebug for debugging
+- byebug for debugging

--> would have dockerized the app and deployed it
+- would have dockerized the app and deployed it